monospaced/caninha/README.md

 ## Usage

 You can try out Caninha by overwriting `header.html` in `/targets/sugarcane/` with [caninha/header.html](https://github.com/monospaced/caninha/blob/master/header.html).
-The Sugarcane Story Format option will then output to Melville.
+The Sugarcane Story Format option will then output to Caninha.
 In case you need to restore to Sugarcane, here’s the original [sugarcane/header.html](https://github.com/tweecode/jonah/blob/master/header.html).